UltraCookie1780/ayumi-2.0/README.md

   "dbuser": "(Your Postgres Database Username Here)"
 }
 ```
-4. You will need to install all needed dependencies(Insights -> Dependency Graph
+4. You will need to install all needed dependencies(Insights -> Dependency Graph)
+5. You will need to install postgreSQL and setup a database with the SAME name as your postgres username (standard: postgres)
-5. Run `node rsc/dbInit.js -f` from your main directory to setup the database
+6. Run `node rsc/dbInit.js -f` from your main directory to setup the database
-6. Run `node index.js` to run the bot.
+7. Run `node index.js` to run the bot.

 ## Features
 See the wiki here: [Wiki](https://github.com/UltraCookie1780/ayumi-2.0/wiki)